(Last updated: 28 Jan 2026)

 Who must file 1042-S?

-If your institution’s employees are non-US citizens, it’s your responsibility to file on their behalf.
+If your institution’s employees are non-U.S. citizens, it’s your responsibility to file on their behalf.
 This might be a cafeteria worker or a college tutor for example.
 A copy of the Form 1042-S must also be sent to the nonresident alien individual.

-A Form 1042 summarizes the information reported on a 1042-S which you issue to your students and employees.
+A Form 1042 summarizes the information reported on a 1042-S, which you issue to your students and employees.
 It reports the liability of the withholding agent on the tax they have withheld or should have withheld.
-You are informing the IRS of the total cumulative amount of payments which you have paid to a non-US person during the tax year.

 How do I determine if an income should be reported on a 1042-S?